CanberraUAV/admin/quadcopter-workshops/quadcopter-workshop-2.rst

 :download:`EEPROM settings <quadcopter-workshop-2-0/APM_Quadcopter.eepe>`

 Eepe software is available from http://code.google.com/p/eepe/.
-ER9X firmware is avaialbe from http://code.google.com/p/er9x/ - note that the Atmega128 build is required for this workshop (ER9X uses the Atmega64 build by default).
+ER9X firmware is available from http://code.google.com/p/er9x/ - note that the Atmega128 build is required for this workshop (ER9X uses the Atmega64 build by default).
 Check the SVN repository (http://code.google.com/p/er9x/source/browse/#svn%2Ftrunk) for the correct file.

 Parameters File